o-fugi/regularity-semantic-change/README.md

-# A computational analysis of regularity in semantic change across languages
+# A computational analysis of crosslinguistic regularity in semantic change.

 This repository contains code and data for the following manuscript:

 Fugikawa, Hayman, Liu, Yu, Brochhagen, & Xu (in submission).
-A computational analysis of regularity in semantic change across languages.
+A computational analysis of crosslinguistic regularity in semantic change.

 ## Key Code
 * Direction_Prediction_Task.ipynb